Home » Blog » Transformative Week

 Transformative Week

 In all of our lives we have transformations that are key to our personal existence, keys to the success of our company's growth (for business owners), and the success of the customer's that we assist.
-This week for JM2 of Valparaiso Indiana was truly no exception.
+This week for JM2 of Cullman Alabama was truly no exception.
 We have changed our web design and marketing from being what I would classify as a commodity that any individual could due to a strategic marketing machine.
 That is a very bold statement and one I think you will agree.
-In this article you will see how we transformed our brand, our customer service, and our internal processes to become something no other web design company in Northwest Indiana has ever done.
+In this article you will see how we transformed our brand, our customer service, and our internal processes to become something no other web design company in Northwest Alabama has ever done.

 Two major change catalysts